jiridj/deliver-attacks/docs/attack-2/README.md

 # Note

-For convenience reasons I have included a script here that performs the attack for you.
+- For convenience reasons I have included a script here that performs the attack for you.
 [Burp Suite](https://portswigger.net/burp) is a well-known application for penetration testing and provides similar featuers and much more.
 It has a steep learning curve, but if you are serious about penetration testing you'll want to dig into it.

+- An awesome resource for checking if you own email address has every been compromised in a breach is the website [';-- Have I Been Pwned?](https://haveibeenpwned.com/).